SunSiShining/SunSiShining.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate from the Department of Computer Science and Technology at Tsinghua University.
-I am supervised by Prof. [Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/index.html).
-My research interests lie in Information Retrieval and Conversational Search.
+I am a Ph.D. candidate from the Department of Electronic Engineering at Tsinghua University.
+My research interests lie in Deep Leanring and Information Retrieval.

 Preprints and Publications
 ======